khx0/mpl-benchmarks/README.md

 ## Python and matplotlib versions
-All shown examples have been tested with Python 3 (version 3.7.2) and matplotlib version 3.1.2. (update to 3.1.3 in progress ...)
+All shown examples have been tested with Python 3 (version 3.7.2) and matplotlib version 3.1.3.
 Support for Python 2 is dropped.
-However copying some snippets from the scripts will most likely also (still) work with Python 2.7, as they were originally developed using Python 2.7 and matplotlib 2.2.3.
+However copying some snippets from the scripts will most likely also (still) work with Python 2.7, as they were originally developed using Python 2.7 with matplotlib 2.2.3.

 ### Example: pcolormesh pseudo color plot